R2Northstar/ModdingDocs/docs/source/guides/reversing/squirrelreversing.rst

 5. Open ``server.dll`` in the Ghidra project overview.
 When Ghidra asks you if you want to analyse the file now, click yes.
 You do not need to change any analysis settings.

-6. Wait for ghidra to finish the analysis.
+6. Wait for Ghidra to finish the analysis.

 Understanding native Squirrel Closures
 --------------------------------------